Competition

 (b) where

-the person required to pay the penalty is a commercial entity, a shareholder or
+the person required to pay the penalty is an undertaking, a shareholder or

-officer of the entity whose actions led to the imposition of the penalty.
+officer of the undertaking whose actions led to the imposition of the penalty.[68]

 to the Treasurer of the States any money received by it in payment of a